AhadAl977/FORMULA-ONE-REGRESSION/Formula One Regression MVP.md

 1. Web Scarpping of the Formula One website which resulted into 3 different data frames based on each year the race occured from 2010 to 2021 which were later on concatenated into one data frame.
 2. Dropped all duplicated and uneeded columns.
 3. Removed & handled nulls.
-4. Converting object-type columns into numeric.
+4. Converted object-type columns into numeric.
-5. Converting Time-formatted values into the total number of seconds.
+5. Converted Time-formatted values into the total number of seconds.

 The number of columns and rows before cleaning were **53 and 9413** After cleaning up the data the number of columns and rows are **28 and 3294**